-We are developing innovative new methods to allow governments to track markets in contexts like the NDIS.
-We are using a new method called ‘Functional Network Analysis’ in three case study areas across Australia – Canberra region, north east Melbourne area and the Goldfields in Western Australia.
+We are developing new methods to allow governments to track markets in contexts like the NDIS.
+We are using ‘Functional Network Analysis’ in three areas across Australia – Canberra region, northeast Melbourne area and the Goldfields in Western Australia.

 A/Professor Gemma Carey, University of New South Wales